 The city was once the main port of Morocco and was extremely wealthy, but it is now difficult to imagine it as a thriving centre of commerce.
 The reason for the fall from grace is because the channel was not sufficiently deep enough to cope with modern cargo vessels and Casablanca sprung up to replace it.

 The loss to the shipping industry is the gain of the traveller however.
 Essaouira is now a popular tourist destination and has become a favoured destination for many.

 It’s built around the fortified ramparts of the old harbour which still has an active fishing fleet and fish market where locals seek fresh dinner and foreigners seek fresh images.
 There is also a medina and souk which although obviously catering for tourists still retains an ‘authentic’ charm.

 Amidst the spectacle of colour provided by the many vibrant fabrics, aromatic spices and hand-crafted ceramics is the constant blue of the doors and shutters.
 It is impossible to miss and is intentional, as it is mandatory for homes and businesses to keep them so.
 Blue is my favourite colour so it made me feel especially comfortable wandering through the ramshackle buildings and workshops which line the narrow streets

 “losing the authentic charm of the souks here would be a shame”

 Although not necessarily as busy as the medina of Marrakech there are still a number of scooter riders to negotiate and the occasional pothole.
-Pavements do not exist here and some of the streets are uncovered, merely hardened, uneven sand but it is this raw state of disrepair along with its traditional culture that is the attraction of the medina.
+Pavements do not exist and some of the streets are merely hardened, uneven sand but it is this raw state of disrepair along with its traditional culture that’s what appeals about the medina.
 It makes it an adventure and great for exploring.

 It is unkempt and hopefully it will remain so, development is of course necessary but outside the old city, losing the authentic charm of the souks here would be a shame.